 If you do decide to make Class 3 NIC voluntary contributions, you should note that they do not count towards contribution-based Jobseeker’s Allowance – you may need to claim this when you finish studying, if you cannot get a job.
-Generally, only NIC paid on employment earnings in the previous two tax years (Class 1 NIC) count towards contribution-based Jobseeker’s Allowance (Class 1 credits may count too).
-However, a non-contribution-based version may be available which is being replaced by Universal Credit, which is worked out based upon your overall financial situation.
+Generally, only NIC paid on employment earnings in the previous two tax years (Class 1 NIC) count towards contribution-based jobseeker’s allowance (Class 1 credits may help you satisfy a party of the test).
+However, a non-contribution-based version may be available (which is being replaced by universal credit), which is worked out based upon your overall financial situation.

 One final thing to consider is that if you work abroad for a foreign employer, you may have to pay foreign contributions – these are not typically reclaimable.
 Depending on which country you pay social security contributions in, they may count in terms of deciding your entitlement to some social security benefits in the UK.
 This is called the ‘aggregation principle’ and essentially allows you to ‘top up' your UK contributions with overseas social security contributions where necessary, in order to meet the UK requirements.

-You can find out more about social security benefits within the EU on the EU website.
-Similar aggregation rules may apply if you pay social security in a country with a bilateral Social Security agreement with the UK, for example, Canada, Japan, New Zealand, and the USA.
+The aggregation rules may apply if you pay social security in a country with a bilateral Social Security agreement with the UK, for example, Canada, New Zealand, and the USA.
 You should contact the International Pension Centre for more information on the position if you go to such a country.